-The Old Plank Road Trail is supported by the adjacent communities and many residents.
+The proposed Old Plank Road Trail extension is supported by the adjacent communities and many residents.
 The County UU and County G interchanges also incorporate park and ride lots that encourage ride sharing.

 - 10. Indicate the number and type of any residential buildings that will be acquired because of the proposed action.
 If either item a) or b) is checked, items 11 through 18 do not need to be addressed or included in the environmental document.
-If item c) is checked, complete items 11 through 18 and attach the Conceptual Stage Relocation Plan to the environmental document: - a.
-None identified. - b.
+If item c) is checked, complete items 11 through 18 and attach the Conceptual Stage Relocation Plan to the environmental document: - a. 🗌 None identified. - b.
 No occupied residential building will be acquired as a result of this project.
 Provide number and description of non-occupied buildings to be acquired. - c.
 Occupied residential building(s) will be acquired.
 Provide number and description of buildings, e.g., single family homes, apartment buildings, condominiums, duplexes, etc.

-Table 4.7 B-1.2 and 4.7 B-1.3 shows the estimated residential relocations with and without corridor preservation.
-An updated CSRP (November 2017) is attached in Appendix D. One of the residential relocations listed in the following table is a result of a utility tower relocation rather than the road expansion itself.
+Table 4.7 B-1.2 and 4.7 B-1.3 shows the estimated residential relocations with and without improvements associated with corridor preservation implemented.
+An updated CSRP (August 2018) is attached in Appendix D. One of the residential relocations listed in the following table is a result of a utility tower relocation rather than the road expansion itself.

-No-Build Alternative Passing Lane Alternative Hybrid Alternative 4 Iane On alignment Alternative Residential Relocations Required 0 12 28 30 Residential Relocations Completed 30 30 30 30
+No-Build Alternative Passing Lane Alternative Hybrid Alternative 4-lane On-alignment Alternative Residential Relocations Required 0 12 28 30 Residential Relocations Completed 30 30 30 30

 Based on review of county GIS zoning maps, no residential relocations are located in areas zoned multi-family residential.
+There is one farm relocation that is further detailed in the CSRP as a farm business and farm residence.
+This relocation is considered a farm relocation in this LS SEIS.